alexch/codelikethis/public/lessons/javascript/objects.md

 }
 ```

-In your NodeJS console, try to write code that outputs:
+In a new JS file, try to write code that outputs:

 ```
+VT is short for Vermont
 CA is short for California
 MA is short for Massachusetts
 NY is short for New York